plotters-rs/guide/markdown/basic/draw_3d_plots.md

 ## 3D Surface

-We can draw 3d surface as well by drawing a series of polygon.
+We can draw a 3D surface by drawing a series of polygons.
 Here's an example of how to draw a surface plot.

 ```rust
 use plotters::prelude::*;